 When a student presents a concern or complaint to the Student Life Office that is relevant to the work of student life, the following procedure will be followed: Office personnel (or the staff member receiving the complaint) will determine who in the office (or division) is best able to respond to the student’s concern.
 When possible, the student’s concern should be addressed and resolved by that individual.
 As a matter of practice, this should be considered the “normal” resolution process.
 When concerns can be resolved quickly, no formal record needs to be made.

 On occasions when a student’s concern or complaint cannot be resolved through this procedure, or when the student is not satisfied with the resolution offered, students may make a formal complaint.
 Formal complaints should be presented, in writing, to the Student Life Office.
-When a complaint is received, the student life personnel receiving the written complaint will forward it to the Dean of Students or the Director of Residence Life (whoever is available and/or appropriate in light of the complaint).
+When a complaint is received, the Student Life personnel receiving the written complaint will forward it to the Dean of Students or the Director of Residence Life (whoever is available and/or appropriate in light of the complaint).
 This person will review the complaint and determine the student life staff member most able to resolve the situation (a dean, a director, a resident director, etc.).
 The student will be notified by letter or email within two business days that his or her complaint has been received and to whom it has been assigned for resolution.
-Student life staff members will make every effort to respond to and resolve the student’s complaint within 10 business days (more quickly when possible).
+Student Life staff members will make every effort to respond to and resolve the student’s complaint within 10 business days (more quickly when possible).
 The final resolution will be provided to the student in writing and in person when appropriate.
 If a student is dissatisfied with the resolution offered, he or she may appeal to the Vice President for Student Life.
-Appeals must be in writing and submitted to the Student Life office during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.) within three calendar days of the decision regarding the resolution offered.
-If the third day falls on a non-business day, submit appeals via email to email@example.com.
-Following a prompt and effective review, the vice president for student life will communicate a decision on the student’s appeal no later than ten business days.
+Appeals must be in writing and submitted to the Student Life office during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.) or via email to email@example.com within three business days of the decision regarding the resolution offered.
+Following a prompt and effective review, the Vice President for Student Life will communicate a decision on the student’s appeal no later than ten business days.
 The decision of the Vice President for Student Life is final.

 Note: When concerns or complaints are first presented by a student’s parent(s), parents will be asked to encourage their daughter or son to present the concern or complaint or write the appeal.
 As a general rule, written correspondence concerning the complaint will always be directed to the student and meetings concerning the complaint should always happen in the presence of the student.